Nyabsi/driver_leapify/README.md

 ## Building

 This project is built with CMake and Visual Studio 2022 on Windows.

-For Linux, you can use instructions below for building on Linux.
+You can use instructions below for building on Linux.

 ```sh
 git submodule init && git submodule update